 In this process, you can use either the leaves or the stems of the succulents.
 You can start by pruning the stem or gently removing the leaves that you want to grow.
 Just be careful not to tear the leaves.

-Using the sharp pruning shears, cut your desired stem to propagate.
+Using the sharp pruning shears (check these pruning shears on Amazon), cut your desired stem to propagate.
 Provide an inch space from the cut and the lower leaves.

 Let the cutting callus

 After having cuttings, lay them down on the flattened succulent soil mix.
-This is best done with fast-draining soil.
+This is best done with fast-draining soil (click here to check this soil on Amazon).
 Avoid inserting the stem directly in the soil because this will kill the stem.

 The part of the stem where the cut was made should be pointed downward.
 It is in this section that the roots will come out.